DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 The following steps require to retrieve this informations from Okta console:

-- Login Okta Console
+- Log into Okta console
 - Go to Security->API
-- Note the OKTA_SERVER_URL
+- Note the OKTA_SERVER_NAME which is the server part of the default Issuer URI (it will be something like "<shortname>.okta.com").

 ## Create a secret with the Okta Server certificate